robertoszek/pleroma-bot/README.md

                         posting tweets.
   -t THREADS, --threads THREADS
-                        number of threads to use when processing tweets --verbose, -v
+                        number of threads to use when processing tweets -L LOCKFILE, --lockfile LOCKFILE
+                        path of lock file (pleroma-bot.lock) to prevent collisions with multiple bot instances.
+By default it will be placed next to your config file.
+  --verbose, -v
   --version             show program's version number and exit
 ```